 Overview

-"My current work includes portraiture, still life and larger figurative compositions which highlight everyday moments of quiet euphoria, self-reflection, and interpersonal relationships." - Nina Baxter
+"My current work includes portraiture, still life and larger figurative compositions which highlight everyday moments of quiet euphoria and self-reflection." - Nina Baxter

 Nina Baxter's paintings are meditations on her everyday thoughts, feelings, struggles, and pleasures.
 Working from photos taken during her day-to-day, her oil paintings celebrate and elevate small moments in delicate detail.
 The titles she chooses add a narrative element to the work, leaving room for personal interpretation by positioning the viewer in the first-person perspective.